OlgaBelitskaya/data-analyst-nd002/Data_Analyst_ND_Project6/README.md

 ##### 3) I expanded the information that can be transmitted to the reader via animation tables.
 These tables together with the size of circles help to underline the main finding: the cities of China demonstrate the greatest rate of growth.

 ### 6.
-##### The feedback on the forum ( https://discussions.udacity.com/t/dand-p6-feedback-on-data-visualization-d3/189115 ) was a comment about adding a link to the source and possible changing in the color scheme and text labels.
+##### The feedback on the forum ( https://discussions.udacity.com/t/dand-p6-feedback-on-data-visualization-d3/189115 ) were comments about adding a link to the source, increasing the dataset, correlation between the radius of circles and the growth rates and about possible changing in the color scheme and text labels.
 ##### 1) I added a link to the source of information.
-##### 2) I left the color scheme without any changes.
+##### 2) I left the color scheme without any changes except the background color for the table.
 As the author I want to see the result of the visualization in a single color gamma.
+##### 3) I used d3.scale.sqrt() for correlation between the radius of circles  and the growth rates.
-##### 3) The adding of the long city names (with areas) makes the map overloaded by text information.
+##### 4) The adding of the long city names (with areas) makes the map overfull by text information.
 That's why I created the table at right and didn't use this labels on the map.
+##### (index20.html - index22.html)

 ### 7.
+##### Corrections after review №2 (https://review.udacity.com/#!/reviews/234593) were the followings:
+##### 1) creating tooltips with ranks, city names and growth rates;
+##### 2) adding the ability to sort the table №2 by values in the columns.
 ##### The final version - index_final.html.

 # Resources